mhansen/pms5003-python/library/README.rst

    sudo raspi-config nonint do_serial 1

    # Enable serial port
-   raspi-config nonint set_config_var enable_uart 1 /boot/config.txt
+   sudo raspi-config nonint set_config_var enable_uart 1 /boot/config.txt

 And additionally be using a full UART (versus the default miniUART):